liferay/liferay-docs/develop/tutorials/articles/140-assets/04-rendering-an-asset.markdown

 Liferay lets you dictate your asset's rendering capabilities by providing the *Asset Renderer* framework.
-Implementing an asset renderer for an existing asset is easy because Liferay offers applicable interfaces and factories to help get your custom asset rendering implemented fast.
-There are two things you'll need to do to get your asset renderer functioning properly for your asset:
+Implementing an asset renderer for an existing asset is easy because Liferay offers interfaces and factories to help get your custom asset rendering implemented fast.
+There are two things you must do to get your asset renderer functioning properly for your asset:

 - Create an asset renderer for your custom asset.
 - Create an asset renderer factory to create an instance of the asset renderer